jpbullalayao/sendbird-python/README.md

 # sendbird-python
-Python wrapper for the SendBird API, built via Stripe standards.
+Python wrapper for the SendBird API, built via Stripe code standards.

 ## SendBird?
 What is SendBird?